Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 - The United Kingdom £ 10,000 – £ 15,000

 Our popular full facelift package includes a full facelift (including upper & lower eyelids and neck lift) from our highly-regarded surgeon, pickup from Riga International Airport, three transfers, 24/7 support from our English speaking staff, and your first night in a beautiful and modern 4-star hotel in one of the world’s most beautiful cities.

 Benefits of having the treatment in Riga

 There are many reasons for having your facelift surgery in Riga including significant cost benefits, top surgeons working with you, and having the procedure in a stress-free, friendly environment.
 In summary, here are some of the benefits:

 - Half the price of the UK

-- Fast turn-around, from consultation to surgery in as little as 2 weeks
+- Fast turn-around from consultation to surgery in a few weeks

 - Top very highly regarded world-class surgeon